SalesforceCommerceCloud/sfcc-sample-apps/docs/architecture.md

 Front-end application, built with [lwc-services](https://www.npmjs.com/package/lwc-services).

 ## Customizing and Extending
 When customizing or extending the sample app, do not modify the packages within `@sfcc-bff` and `@sfcc-core`.
-These packages will be published and consumed via NPM.
+These packages are published and consumed via NPM.
 Instead, create a new custom package within the monorepo that registers itself with `@sfcc-core` and provides access to data from a third-party service.

 ![Sample App Project Layout](project-layout.png)